slimelime/shell-operator/README.md

     # The command to run - the operator will execute this in a subshell with the default shell
     # it will pipe the Object being updated as a JSON object to stdin.
     command: python myscript.py
-    # if this is true the operator will read stderr of the shell and use that to continuosly
-    # update the Object's status as it is running.
-    # On exit of the subshell if it is a 0 exit code it will expect a json object to have been sent
-    # on stdout and will update the CRD's 'status' key with that object.
-    # If there is a non 0 exit code it will set the CRD's 'status' as errored and use the last line of
-    # stderr as the error message.
-    # If this is set to false then the operator will fire and forget - this might be useful
-    # for non critical tasks that do not update the Object or for non CRDs that cannot be updated
-    # This MUST be false for a non CRD object
-    updateObject: true
     # set how many workers the operator should use
     # there may be a need to serialise everything because of race conditions so this can be set to 1
     # or you might want multiple crds to be updated at the same time so